Dynamic redundancy and mortality in stochastic search

 \emph{Stochastic resetting as a universal DRM lower bound when $\lambda \!=\! \mu$.---}Stochastic resetting is the process by which prescribed dynamics are randomly repositioned in the state space, often instantaneously and to the initial condition (hence `resetting') \cite{Evans2020,evans2011diffusion,evans2011diffusion2,pal2015diffusion,pal2016diffusion,reuveni_optimal_2016,bhat2016stochastic,pal2017first,chechkin2018random}.
 Consider a single stochastic searcher that undergoes such resetting at rate $r\!>\!0$.
 The corresponding FPT $\tau_r$ is known to satisfy \cite{FPTuFSR}

-Now consider when $\lambda\!=\!\mu\!\equiv\!r$, which we call a \emph{balanced} DRM process.
-Evidently, in this case, the lower bound to the DRM MFPT in Eq.~\eqref{ETlm} is exactly the resetting MFPT in Eq.~\eqref{ETr}.
+Now consider when $\lambda\!=\!\mu\!=\!r$, which we call a \emph{balanced} DRM process.
+In this case, the lower bound to the DRM MFPT in Eq.~\eqref{bounds} is exactly the resetting MFPT in Eq.~\eqref{ETr}.
 This bound is rather surprising; when $\lambda=\mu$ there is an average of one searcher at any given time so one might expect the two processes to simply be equivalent.
 Moreover we have already seen through Eq.~\eqref{pde} the macroscopic equivalence between the DRM and resetting processes.
-Despite these similarities, it is intriguing that resetting always outperforms DRM when $\lambda = \mu$.
-This set of observations is one of the main results of this Letter.
+Despite these similarities, resetting always outperforms balanced DRM.
+The discrepancy between their performances can however become arbitrarily small in the large $r$ limit.
+In particular, we show in Ref.~\cite{SI} that the second term in the upper bound of Eq.~\eqref{bounds} vanishes as $\mu=r\to\infty$ so long as a single searcher without mortality can reach the target arbitrarily quickly with positive probability (as is the case in Brownian motion).
+In this case, it follows that